9 Individual Development Plan Examples With Ready-To-Use Templates

 • Proactive learning and skill-building: Because IDPs put employees in charge of their development, they’re more likely to seek out learning and skill-building opportunities on their own.

 “IDPs are a powerful way to show mutual commitment to continuous learning, and the development of an organization and its employees.
-It has the potential to build robust organizational capabilities while providing tools to employees to develop their skills.” — Dr. Marna van der Merwe, Subject Matter Expert, AIHR
+It has the potential to build robust organizational capabilities while providing tools to employees to develop their skills.” — Dr. Marna van der Merwe, Research & Insights Lead, AIHR

 9 individual development plan examples

 Individual development plans are not meant to follow a single template.
 They can be adapted to fit an employee’s career stage, skill level, or development focus.
-Here’s an overview of nine individual development plan examples:
+Here’s an overview of nine IDP examples:

 1. Individual development plan example for leadership